-There’s no doubt about it: Job interviews can feel incredibly transactional, especially if you’ve gone through a number of them without getting an offer or finding the right fit for your career goals.
-But like any other learning process, interviewing is a skill that can be improved with practice—and getting external feedback is not only important to understanding how your actions and answers are perceived, but can also help you to hone your technique much more quickly than by trial and error.
+There’s no doubt about it: job interviews can feel incredibly transactional, especially if you’ve had several without getting an offer or finding the right fit for your career goals.
+But like any other learning process, interviewing is a skill easily improved with practice.
+External feedback after a job interview is important to understand how others perceive your actions and answers.
+Plus, it helps hone your technique more quickly than by trial and error.

-Some interview experts are big proponents of asking for live feedback, but it’s up to you to judge the situation—including your level of comfort—and to decide whether it’s appropriate given the context.
+Some interview experts are big proponents of asking for live feedback, but it’s up to you to judge the situation.
+Consider your comfort level and whether it’s appropriate in context.

 An obvious consideration before you ask is whether there’s still time in the interview.
 While interviewers often leave candidates time to ask questions, you’ll need to consider whether there are higher-priority questions you’d like answered before diving into how you performed in the past 30 minutes or so.

-To begin with, the feedback you receive will generally be more valuable the further along in the interview process you’ve gotten.
-If you’ve only had a phone interview, for example, don’t expect an in-depth response: If you’ve been through a few rounds, however, the team will have gotten to know you and your skillset better, and should have some more valuable thoughts to share on why it wasn’t the right fit this time around.
+To begin with, the feedback received is generally be more valuable the further along in the interview process.
+If you’ve only had a phone interview, for example, don’t expect an in-depth response.
+In a panel interview, or if you’ve been through a few rounds, however, the team will have gotten to know you and your skillset better.
+They should have some more valuable thoughts to share on why it wasn’t the right fit this time.

 If the recruiter or hiring manager delivers the outcome over the phone, it’s generally a good idea to ask for feedback then and there.
-If it’s over email, try to respond with your request in a timely fashion so that your interview is still top of mind.
+Over email?
+Try to respond with your request in a timely fashion so your interview is still fresh.